Jean-Claude Biver: Cheese

 Every year, Biver produces approximately five tonnes of cheese at his farm in the Swiss Alps.
 Biver produces cheese for only a few weeks every summer during which the alpine meadows flower, rendering "a flowery taste to the milk and subsequently, to the cheese."
 Because of the cheese's exclusivity, Biver refuses payment, offering cheese only to his friends and family, and to particular restaurants of his choosing.
 Biver stated that by refusing payment, he can remain in absolute control of the cheese's distribution: "I will be the master of my cheese until the last piece."

+Personal life

+Biver was initially married to Yolande Froidevaux (née Gasser; formerly Biver) with whom he had two children; Loic Biver and Delphine Mira (née Biver).
+He would later remarry to German-born Sandra Biver with whom he had Pierre Biver (born 2000).